Coffee-Tea/ngx-mask/README.md

 ```

 ### dropSpecialCharacters (boolean)
-   You can choose if mask will drop special character in the model, or not, default value true
+   You can choose if mask will drop special character in the model, or not, default value is true
 ##### Usage

 ```html